mjpernot/mongo-lib/README.md

   * Notes for auth_mech configuration entry:
     - NOTE 1:  SCRAM-SHA-256 only works for Mongodb 4.0 and better.
-    - NOTE 2:  FIPS 140-2 environment requires SCRAM-SHA-1 or SCRAM-SHA-256.
+    - NOTE 2:  Secure environment requires SCRAM-SHA-1 or SCRAM-SHA-256.

   * If Mongo is set to use TLS or SSL connections, then one or more of the following entries will need to be completed to connect using TLS or SSL protocols.
-Note:  Read the configuration file to determine which entries will need to be set.
+    - Note 1:  Read the configuration file to determine which entries will need to be set.
+    - Note 2:  Use the individual test files to test using SSL and/or TLS connections - see below.

     - SSL:
         -> auth_type = None
         -> ssl_client_ca = None